smithy-lang/smithy-python/README.md

 need to be composable and reusable across a wide variety of use cases, including use cases beyond an AWS SDK.
-Interfaces such as credential resolvers, request signing, data models, serialization, etc. should all be reusable across many different contexts.
+Interfaces such as credential resolvers, request signing, data models, serialization, etc. should all be reusable across many contexts.

-* **Components should be well documented and publicly exported** - Both AWS and customers should have a high level of confidence that the building blocks we're creating are well supported, understood, and maintained.
+* **Components should be well documented and publicly exported** - Both AWS and customers should have a high level of confidence that the building blocks we're creating are well-supported, understood, and maintained.
 Customers should not have to hack on internal or undocumented interfaces to achieve their goals.

-* **Components must be typed** - All of the buildings blocks we create must be typed and usable via `mypy`.
-Given the nature of gradual typing it's paramount that foundational components and interfaces be typed to preserve the integrity of the typing system.
+* **Components must be typed** - All the buildings blocks we create must be typed and usable via `mypy`.
+Given the nature of gradual typing, it is paramount that foundational components and interfaces be typed to preserve the integrity of the typing system.

-* **Components should be consistent with other AWS SDKs** - When building interfaces or libraries that overlap with the required functionality of other AWS SDKs we should strive to be consistent with other SDKs as our deafult stance.
-This project will heavily draw insipiration from the precedents set by the [smithy-typescript](https://github.com/awslabs/smithy-typescript/) and [smithy-go](https://github.com/aws/smithy-go) packages.
+* **Components should be consistent with other AWS SDKs** - When building interfaces or libraries that overlap with the required functionality of other AWS SDKs we should strive to be consistent with other SDKs as our default stance.
+This project will heavily draw inspiration from the precedents set by the [smithy-typescript](https://github.com/awslabs/smithy-typescript/) and [smithy-go](https://github.com/aws/smithy-go) packages.